Robust-Wide: Robust Watermarking against Instruction-driven Image Editing

 \section{Conclusion}

-In this paper, we propose \Name, the first robust watermarking methodology against instruction-driven image editing.
-Our core idea is to integrate a novel Partial Instruction-driven Denoising Sampling Guidance (\ModuleName) module into the encoder-decoder training framework.
-Experiments demonstrate that \Name is robust against instruction-driven image editing in different scenarios while maintaining high visual quality and editability.
-Our in-depth analysis on the embedding and extracting modes of \Name is expected to shed light on the design of watermarking against other semantic distortions.
+In this paper, we propose \Name, the first robust watermarking method against instruction-driven image editing.
+Our core idea is to integrate a novel module called \ModuleName into the encoder-noise layer-decoder training framework, which forces watermarks embedded in the semantic level.
+Experiments demonstrate that \Name is robust against different image editing methods while maintaining high visual quality and editability.
+Furthermore, our in-depth analysis on the embedding and extracting modes of \Name is expected to shed light on the design of watermarking against other semantic distortions.